 - Tribal governments

 - Metropolitan cities

-All Federal financial assistance recipients must have a Data Universal Numbering System (DUNS) number and an active registration with the System for Award Management (SAM) database at SAM.gov.
-As a result, all eligible entities receiving direct payment from Treasury under the State and Local Fiscal Recovery Funds will need a DUNS number and an active SAM registration to receive payment.
-The DUNS and SAM registration process may take several business days to complete.
+All federal financial assistance recipients must have a Unique Entity Identifier (UEI) number and an active registration with the System of Award Management (SAM) database at SAM.gov.
+As a result, all eligible entities receiving direct payment from Treasury under the State and Local Fiscal Recovery Funds will need a UEI and an active SAM registration to receive payment.
+The UEI and SAM registration process may take several business days to complete.
 Therefore, Treasury recommends that eligible entities begin those registration processes if they have not already completed them.

 As soon as possible, these governments should take the steps below.

-- Registering for a DUNS number is free of charge.
+- Registering for a UEI number is free of charge.